 12. Customer Support and Service

-Customer service and support are important when evaluating any product or service.
+Customer service and support are important when evaluating any product.
 When it comes to text messaging platforms this consideration is two-fold.

 First, does the text messaging app allow you to perform customer service for your customers?
 For this, you need real-time conversations.

 54% of businesses already use text messaging to perform customer support.
 The reason?
-Immediate response and triaging of issues.
+Immediate response times.
 The faster you can resolve a problem, the better.

 Additionally, customer service features work well for happy customers too.
 If you have happy customers, chances are good that they would leave your business a glowing review through Google Reviews, Yelp, or any other review platform.